-Summarise the legislative framework for the protection of personally identifiable information (PII).
+1 Summarise the legislative framework for the protection of personally identifiable information (PII).
 Does your jurisdiction have a dedicated data protection law?
 Is the data protection law in your jurisdiction based on any international instruments on privacy or data protection?

-The EU General Data Protection Regulation (GDPR) became directly applicable in Belgium on 25 May 2018.
+Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR) became directly applicable in Belgium on 25 May 2018.

-In the context of this important evolution of the legal framework, the Belgian data protection supervisory authority (formerly called the Commission for the Protection of Privacy) has been reformed by the Act of 3 December 2017 creating the Data Protection Authority (DPA).
+In the context of this important evolution of the legal framework, the Belgian data protection supervisory authority (formerly called the Commission for the Protection of Privacy) was reformed by the Act of 3 December 2017 creating the Data Protection Authority (DPA).
 This reform was necessary to enable the DPA to fulfil the tasks and exercise the powers of a supervisory authority under the GDPR.

-On 5 September 2018, the Act of 30 July 2018 on the protection of natural persons with regard to the processing of personal data (the Data Protection Act) was published in the Belgian Official Gazette.
-The Data Protection Act addresses the areas where the GDPR leaves room for EU member states to adopt country-specific rules and implements Directive 2016/680 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data (the Directive).
-The Data Protection Act replaced the Act on the Protection of Privacy in relation to the Processing of Personal Data of 8 December 1992.
+On 5 September 2018, the Act of 30 July 2018 on the protection of natural persons concerning the processing of personal data (the Data Protection Act) was published in the Belgian Official Gazette.
+The Data Protection Act addresses the areas where the GDPR leaves room for EU member states to adopt country specific rules and implements Directive (EU) 2016/680 (the Law Enforcement Directive).
+The Data Protection Act replaced the Act on the Protection of Privacy concerning the Processing of Personal Data of 8 December 1992.